-ASI was contracted by Derry Britannia Developments Limited to undertake a Stage 1 background assessment of part of Lot 7, Concession 9 NS, in the Geographic Township of Trafalgar, County of Halton, now in the City of Mississauga, Regional Municipality of Peel.
-The overall size of the subject property is 1.7 hectares.
+ASI was contracted by Derry Britannia Developments Limited to undertake a Stage 1 Archaeological Assessment of 6252 Ninth Line, part of Lot 7, Concession 9 NS, in the Geographic Township of Trafalgar, County of Halton, now in the City of Mississauga, Regional Municipality of Peel.
+The overall size of the subject property is 1.8 hectares.

 The Stage 1 background assessment determined that 12 archaeological sites have been registered within one km of the subject property, but none are within 500 metres.
-Historical mapping illustrates that the historical transportation corridor of Ninth Line is adjacent to subject property.
-Based on a review of the general physiography of the subject property, and the proximity to a tributary of Sixteen Mile Creek, there is the potential for the presence of pre-contact Indigenous and historical Euro-Canadian archaeological resources.
+Historical mapping illustrates the historical transportation corridor of Ninth Line and a nineteenth century residence in the vicinity of the subject property.
+Based on a review of the general physiography of the subject property, the presence of nineteenth century settlement features, and the proximity to a tributary of Sixteen Mile Creek, there is the potential for the presence of pre-contact Indigenous and historical Euro-Canadian archaeological resources.

-The Stage 1 field review resulted in the determination that the entire property has the potential for the encountering archaeological resources.
+The Stage 1 field review resulted in the determination that most of the property, approximately 97%, with the exceptions of the footprints of extant buildings and laneway, has the potential for the encountering archaeological resources.